 Not surprisingly, the cost per capita of public education has skyrocketed, almost doubling (in inflation controlled dollars) in thirty years (1970-2000).
 This is during a time when the college board scores fell precipitously, even requiring a “resetting” of the score in the mid-1990s, and high school graduation rates fell.
 With little to show for the policy of mainstreaming, one wonders why it has continued, save for inanition and momentum.

 Last Saturday, I went shopping at a grocery story.
-It was relatively crowded and there was a fair amount of backing and filling of cart to allow people to navigated up and down the narrow aisle of the Schnucks Store of Alubus, Missouri.
+It was relatively crowded and there was a fair amount of backing and filling of carts to allow people to navigate up and down the narrow aisles of the Schnucks Store of Nowhere, Missouri.
 I started down an aisle and noticed that another man and cart were coming my way.
 I pulled over and motioned for the man to come on.
 He did it clumsily.
 The reason for this was that on his arm was teenage girl.

 The man was small, slim, and middle-aged (as opposed to my own age, bordering on the elderly) dressed in a neat button-down plaid shirt and slacks.
 On his arm was a girl, taller than he by perhaps three inches, overweight, lumpish and drab … except for her face, which smiled at me as she turned the corner.

 “I going shopping with my daddy,” she said to me as our eyes met.

 “Yes, you are!” said I. “How lucky for you,” I thought.

 I looked back at the duo as they proceeded slowly up the narrow aisle past me, stopping every once in a while to look at one thing or another.